 The region of Quintana Roo and the lush jungle of Riviera Maya are known for their rare tropical birds of all shapes and colors.
 You don't have to trek very far to see some of the most beautiful feathered-friends of the Yucatan.
 Xaman Ha Aviary is located in Playa del Carmen and is a protected, natural habitat that more than 60 beautiful bird species call home.
 Not jungle trekking necessary, just a keen eye and a love for tropical birds.

 You can probably find an occasional pelican drifting over the turquoise waters of the Caribbean or see a few parrots relaxing under the shade of palm tree leaves.
 But let’s face it, by the time you get your camera or your cellphone out to take a picture, the moment will be gone.
-So if you are a person who combines a passion for photography and a love of nature, a day trip to the Xaman Ha Aviary bird sanctuary can be a great addition to vacation activities.
+So if you are a person who combines a passion for photography and a love of nature, a day trip to the Xaman Ha Aviary bird sanctuary in Playacar, just south of Playa del Carmen, can be a great addition to vacation activities.
 It is perfect for children (though people of all ages love this convenient Aviary) and gives you a great excuse to get off the beach and explore.
 The Xaman’s Ha Aviary Park’s territory is relatively compact, so you can see everything in just an hour and a half with little walking.

 The Xaman Ha Avairy is an open-air sanctuary that hosts over 200 individual birds.
 Some of the species to look out for include Yellow Tailed Orioles, Keel Billed Toucans, Snowy Egrets, Caribbean Flamingos and the pirates’ oldest companions – Scarlet Macaws.
 Besides being a bird sanctuary, Xaman Ha Avairy hosts numerous other species of animals from the area, like iguanas, butterflies, squirrels, and turtles.
 You are free to walk along the tranquil stone trails, listen to the birds singing, take close-up pictures, and if you are brave enough, feed some of the parrots.
 They love non-salted nuts, carrots or fresh veggies.